-AUTO 191 - Cooperative Work Experience 2:0:35 Provides students with a hands-on, paid work experience at an approved automotive service or repair facility.
+AUTO 191 - Cooperative Work Experience

+Provides students with a hands-on, paid work experience at an approved automotive service or repair facility.
 Students complete a total of 480 hours of work with a mentor to master the skills presented and practiced during their first year of Automotive Technology courses.
 Students must provide their own basic hand tools and storage for this course.
 Enrollment is restricted to students in the Automotive Technology associate, certificate and diploma programs.
 Prerequisite: AUTO 101, 105, 107, 151 and 153 with grades of C or higher.

-AUTO 203 - Manual Transmissions/Transaxles 3:2:3 and Differentials
+AUTO 203 - Manual Transmissions/Transaxles and Differentials

 Introduces students to driveline components and manually shifted transmissions and transaxles used on light duty vehicles.
 This course encompasses the theory and operation of driveline components such as transfer cases, axle assemblies, differentials and manually shifted trans-missions.
-Hands-on assembly and reconditioning is also emphasized.
+Hands-on assembly and reconditioning are also emphasized.
 A course fee is required.
 Enrollment is restricted to students in the Automotive Technology associate, certificate and diploma programs.
 Prerequisite: AUTO 101 with a grade of C or higher.

-AUTO 205 - Intermediate Automotive Electrical/ 3:2:3 Electronics
+AUTO 205 - Intermediate Automotive Electrical/Electronics